isomerpages/moe-woodlandssec/pages/E Open House 2020.md

 #### How do our distinctive programmes grow you to become a gift to society?

 <center><iframe width="600" height="366" src="https://www.youtube.com/embed/qXI4tRuRMUk" title="Growing gifts through our distinctive programmes" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

+**Overview of our distinctive programmes**
+Our Vice-Principal, Mr Chen Bing Hong, recounts how our Woodlanders grew their gifts through our distinctive programmes.